 During a visit to Seville, your days will be filled with orange tree-lined parks, decadent Moorish palaces, and delicious tapas before bursting into life after the sun sets with music and dancing long into warm nights.

-If you would like further information about planning your trip to Seville, be sure to check out my 2-day Seville itinerary where I share what I think you can comfortably see in a 2-day city break with an interactive map and suggested timings.
+If you would like further information about planning your trip to Seville, be sure to read my post about making the most of a day trip from Madrid to Seville, or if you’re visiting a bit longer, you may also want to check out my 2-day Seville itinerary.
+In both posts, I share what I think you can comfortably see in the time allowed with an interactive map and suggested timings.

 Coming your way . . .

 Coming your way in this post - click to expand ->

 Affiliate disclosure: The links to tours or accommodation in this post are affiliate links.
 This means if you purchase after following one of these links, I make a small commission at no cost to yourself.
 Think of it like a win-win. ?

 17 of the best things to do in Seville

 Price: €9.50 if you buy a ticket on the day, €3 for the optional audio guide

 Hours: October to March: 9:30am – 5pm, April to September until 7pm